AI4Finance-Foundation/FinRL/docs/source/start/three_layer.rst

 After the first glance of how FinRL established our task on stock trading using DRL, know we are introducing the most central idea of FinRL.

 FinRL library consists of three layers: **stock market environment (FinRL-Meta)**, **DRL trading agent** and **stock trading applications**.
-The agent layer interacts with the environment layer in an exploration-exploitation manner, whether to repeat prior workingwell decisions or to make new actions hoping to get greater Q-value.
 The lower layer provides APIs for the upper layer, making the lower layer transparent to the upper layer.
+The agent layer interacts with the environment layer in an exploration-exploitation manner, whether to repeat prior working-well decisions or to make new actions hoping to get greater rewards.

 .. image:: ../image/finrl_framework.png
    :width: 80%
    :align: center